Supporting Reading Mencap

 More about Reading Mencap

 We are a small local charity that supports children and adults with learning disabilities and autism, and their families.
-We are celebrating our 55 th anniversary in 2017!
+We celebrated our 55th anniversary in 2017!

 While we are affiliated to the national Mencap charity, we do not receive any funding from them.
 This means we rely on the generosity of our local community and fundraising events like Are You Listening? to continue our vital work, especially in these challenging times.